 For toll pass and electronic payment information, see the section about toll passes.

-Any driver that uses a toll road in Delaware is expected to pay the toll for that roadway.
+Any driver that uses the toll roads in Delaware is expected to pay the toll for that roadway.
 In Delaware, the tolls are set by the Delaware Department Of Transportation, usually abbreviated, "DelDOT".
 This rate setting applies to I-95, Delaware's State Route 1 and to U.S. Highway 301, which connects Maryland with the SR 1 toll road.

 See below for additional information about toll classes and paying violations.